 We went to five different polling stations that day and talked to the surprised and grateful people of Homs who did not know that foreigners would be coming to watch them vote.
-I had a dual role that day as editor of Veterans Today, but I saw the Syrians’ joy at having a chance to talk directly to western media; and what I learned that day taught me a lesson.
+I had a dual role that day as editor of VT, but I saw the Syrians’ joy at having a chance to talk directly to western media; and what I learned that day taught me a lesson.

 Here is how I described it in my NEO column of June 13th, 2014, written when I had returned home.

 “I was struck by their humbleness.
 They saw nothing heroic in defending their country from foreign attack, and they will fight until hell freezes over if necessary.”

 Sure, they knew that a domestic opposition had jumped on the Color Revolution bandwagon to begin the civil war, but they also knew the CIA was running the jihadi rat lines with the help of the Gulf States to run a terror war against them.

 The people of Homs were not voting just for Assad the man, but for Syria, themselves… and most important, the army.
 That presidential election was a celebration of their survival as a people, and they knew who to thank for it.

 Assad and the army were on the ballot together that day, along with the two opposition candidates.
 In 2014 as they just did in the current election, the Syrians were voting for unity and survival.

 They knew who the enemy was, and I don’t mean just the opposition and the jihadis, but all those who had supported them, which included the US, France, England… and the Western media, for whom they had a special hatred due to the media terror war it had conducted against them.